Updated: Jul 20

 I’ve gained a lot in the last months.
 I’ve had to let go of about the same.
-It seems like ‘knowing you’ was forever ago.
+It seems like ‘knowing me’ was forever ago.
 It’s ironic that in finding a new journey; a new self; you need to let go of a previous one, no matter how much you want to cling onto it.
-Adjusting might sometimes be harsh on the mind.
-Especially when someone else tries to establish your already fragile mentality.

 I’ve been trying to read M-Train, but my mind wonders and leaks out into the past.
 I can’t help but stare at the railing in front of me.
 It’s filled with gorgeous golden sunflowers as decoration.
 The sun beams are leaking through, blinding my eyes.
 I’m thinking about you.